Welcome to today's edition of the Rush 24-7 podcast.

 He can't write a check and buy his way around the lousiness of our system.

-It's lousiness for all, lousiness uber alas.
+It's lousiness for all.

 A government healthcare system with opt-outs for Amish and construction workers and transgendered Amish and transgendered imams and all the rest of it.

-That is never gonna work.
+That is never going to work.

 And that's the point to remember.

-Government health care is not about health care.
+Government healthcare is not about healthcare.

 It's about government.